 You can see the world’s largest indoor train display with an area of over half a football field and includes over 2 miles of track, 90 G-scale locomotives and 1000 cars, the railroad museum that shows how trains shaped the growth of the US, and our kid’s play area every day we are open.
 You won’t want to miss the newest attraction the A-Maze-N FunHouse: The Greatest FunHouse on Earth.
 Throughout the year they have seasonal and special events for everyone to enjoy.
 Click here for event dates and information.

 EnterTRAINment Junction is conveniently located at 7379 Squire Court in suburban West Chester (12 minutes due west of Kings Island.)
 EnterTRAINment Junction is off I-75, 30 minutes north of downtown Cincinnati and 25 minutes south of downtown Dayton, at the Tylersville Rd. exit (#22).
 Go East.
 Right on Kingsgate.
 Right on Squire Court.

-Rides not included.
+Rides are not included in Train Journey ticket price.
 Socks must be worn on the children’s climbing structure.

 - NEW – Crazy Caper

 - Mirror Maze